-To leave safe mode, restart your computer without pressing any keys during startup.
+To leave safe mode, restart your Mac without pressing any keys during startup.

 If an issue doesn't happen in safe mode

-If an issue doesn't happen when your Mac is started in safe mode, try restarting again without pressing any keys at startup.
-If the issue appears to be resolved when you start up normally, it was possibly caused by a cache or a directory issue with your startup disk that safe mode fixed.
+If an issue doesn't happen when your Mac is started in safe mode, try restarting without pressing any keys.

 If your Mac restarts or shuts down in safe mode

-If your Mac turns itself off when you start up in safe mode, check the power connection on your Mac to make sure it's plugged in securely at both your Mac and the power outlet.
+If your Mac turns off, check the power connection at your Mac and the power outlet.
 If you're using a MagSafe power adapter, make sure the LED on your power adapter is yellow or green.
-Then, try starting up in safe mode again.
+Then start up in safe mode again.

-If your Mac repeatedly restarts or shuts down during safe mode, contact Apple Support, or consult with an Apple Authorized Service Provider or Apple Genius for more help.
+If your Mac repeatedly restarts or shuts down during safe mode, contact Apple Support or consult with an Apple Authorized Service Provider or Apple Store for help.

 How to tell if your Mac is started in safe mode

-If you're not sure if your Mac is started in safe mode, you can use System Information to check this.
-The Software section of the System Information lists the Boot Mode as "Safe" instead of "Normal" when you're started in safe mode.
+If you're not sure that your Mac is started in safe mode, you can use System Information to check.
+The Software section of System Information lists Boot Mode as "Safe" instead of "Normal" when you're started in safe mode.

-The login window also displays "Safe Boot" in the upper-right corner of the screen when your Mac is started up in safe mode.
+The login window also displays "Safe Boot" in the upper-right corner of the screen when your Mac is in safe mode.

 Some features aren't available in safe mode

 Some features of your Mac aren't available when it's started in safe mode.
 For example, these features don't work in safe mode:

 - You can't play movies in DVD Player.